rherwig/enhance-addon/README.md

 ## Supported Game Versions
 Enhance currently support WoW Retail and WotLK Classic.

+## Configuration
+In order to configure the AddOn, the options UI can be accessed either by navigation to

+`Esc / Interface / AddOns / Enhance`

+or by using the chat command

+`/eh options`

 ## Features
 The following modules are currently available in Enhance.
 They can be seperatley enabled/disabled to provide maximum flexibility